learnbyexample/vim_reference/vim_reference_guide.md

 Once you are in Command-line mode (after typing `:` or `/` or `?`), you can use the commands discussed below.
 Many of these commands are similar to those available in the Insert mode.

 * `←` and `→` move the cursor left and right respectively by one character
-    * if available, you can also use the mouse to position the cursor
+    * you can also use the mouse to position the cursor
 * `Ctrl`+`←` and `Ctrl`+`→` move the cursor left and right respectively by one WORD
-    * you can also use `Shift` key instead of `Ctrl`
+    * you can also use the `Shift` key instead of `Ctrl`
     * Note that in Insert mode this command moves by word, not WORD
 * `Ctrl`+`b` or `Home` move to the beginning
 * `Ctrl`+`e` or `End` move to the end